tobydriscoll/fd-spectral-notes/elliptic/decomp.md

 The classical **Schwarz alternating method** (technically, *multiplicative* Schwarz) is to seek a fixed point of the new formulation solving alternately on the subdomains, each time pulling its boundary information from the most recent solution(s) on the other subdomain(s).
 Often we might prefer the *additive* form, in which the subdomain problems are all solved simultaneously with the "previous generation" of subsolutions.
 This gives an algorithm of the form parallel solve, communicate via interfaces, parallel solve, etc.

 While the Schwarz methods make it easy to parallelize the solution process and give some global geometric flexibility, the overlap regions are doubly discretized, which is in some sense wasteful.
 Furthermore, the convergence rate of the process degrades as the amount of overlap decreases, and when a large number of subdomains is used, there needs to be a coarse global discretization in order to speed up communication between distant parts of the domain.
 The method is frequently used as a preconditioner in an iterative solution of the global problem.

+The subregions in our Poisson problem are set up a bit differently here.
+Note that the "interface" points, or those on the penetrating part of the boundary, are not aligned with nodes in the other subregion.

 ```{code-cell}
 ⊗ = kron